-If you were sixteen years old or older when you committed a crime, then you are considered an adult.
-New York State will charge you with crimes and punish you as an adult in adult court.
-If you were fifteen years old or younger when the crime happened, you will be tried as a juvenile in Family Court as long as you are not a juvenile offender.
-This is true even if you are now sixteen or older.
-Your age at the time the crime was committed is the one that determines how you will be tried.
+If you were eighteen years old or older when you committed a crime, then New York State considers you an adult.
+As an adult, the State will charge you with crimes and punish you as an adult in adult court.
+If you were seventeen years old or younger when the crime happened, you will be tried as a "juvenile: in Family Court (as long as you are not a "Juvenile Offender" or "Adolescent Offender").
+This is true even if you are now eighteen or older.